 Can you see the parallels to our earthly lives?
 Many times, Scripture compares our time on earth to a journey, with many forks in the road.
 Do we go to the right or to the left?
 Left to our own devices, we will end up at our own Lost sign.

 Thankfully, we have a road map.
 Psalm 119:105 says “Your word is a lamp unto my feet, and a light into my path.”
 God’s Word directs us through the maze.
 We are foolish to ignore it and go our own ways.
 Soon we will end up miles away from home.

 Due to our sinful natures, all of us at one point or another have found ourselves lost in the woods.
-If we are part of the family of God, he will come for us.
-His Word along with His Holy Spirit inside of us, guides us back to the right path.
+If we are part of the family of God, He will come for us.
+His Word along with the Holy Spirit inside of us, guides us back to the right path.